Noovolari/leapp/README.md

 AWS SSO let create and manage user identities in AWS SSO’s identity store, easily connect to existing identity source, including Microsoft Active Directory, Okta Universal Directory, and Azure AD.
-Finally trough Leapp, Developers have access to all their sessions from one tool.
+Finally, trough Leapp, Developers have access to all their sessions from one tool.
 ![AWS SSO video](.github/images/AWS_SSO.gif)

 See setup [tutorial](#aws-sso)